suky637/wsharp/README.md

 # W# Compiled Language
 this is a W.I.P.
 Programming language

+The goal of this language is to bring low-level to an higher level by keeping the low-level things.

+Why should you use this language?
+*because it can be use as a gateway between higher level language and assembly*

 # Install Requirement
 - A linux machine
 - A x86_64 CPU